• Skip to primary navigation

 There are many versions of fried zucchini flowers where flowers are coated with different types of batter.

-I use a simple tempura batter with equal parts of water and flour, and 1 tablespoon of semolina flour to add some crunch.
+I use a simple flour mixture with equal sparkling water and flour and 1 tablespoon of semolina flour to add crunch.

 Besides salt, I add saffron.
-As saffron is pollen, it enhances their flowery flavour.
+As saffron is pollen, it enhances its flowery flavor.

 batter for fried zucchini flowers in a bowl

-1. In a bowl mix all the dry ingredients: the 2 flours, salt and the saffron
+1. In a large bowl, mix all the dry ingredients: the 2 flours, a pinch of salt, and the saffron

 2. Gradually add the water